spomberg/my-movie-list/README.md

 Currently deployed and hosted at [mymovielist.ca](https://mymovielist.ca).

 Full-stack app for users to create, edit and share movie lists with their friends.
 Built with React, Ruby on Rails, MongoDB and the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction).
+Tested with Jest and Storybook.

 This app allows users to:

 - Create accounts
 - Create public and private Movie Lists